mic317/Azure-Defender-and-Sentinel-2026/README.md

 VM image selection affects Defender onboarding
 Real SOC work involves diagnosing why telemetry is missing, not just generating alerts This failure became one of the most valuable parts of the lab because it reflects real‑world SOC engineering challenges.

-5.5 Final Outcome
+Final Outcome
 Even though the VM never fully onboarded, the troubleshooting process provided:
 A realistic investigation scenario
-Clear evidence of partial onboarding
-A documented root cause
+Clear evidence of partial onboarding documented root cause
 Screenshots of errors and diagnostic commands
 A strong learning experience for my SOC portfolio
 This section demonstrates my ability to troubleshoot complex Defender onboarding issues — a skill that SOC analysts use every day.